SimonHenz97/Lunacid-Poptracker/README.md

         - pack files

 If you intend to use the Archipelago Randomizer then head over to the [installation guide](https://github.com/Witchybun/LunacidAPClient/blob/main/Documentation/Setup.md) to setup the mod and generate a seed.

+Once implemented, to enable auto tracking click on the AP icon in the upper left area, enter the Archipelago host and port, the Player Name and finally a password if you need one.

 ## Current and Planned Features